GaryOcean428/bolt.diy/README.md

 - **AI-powered full-stack web development** for **NodeJS based applications** directly in your browser.
 - **Support for multiple LLMs** with an extensible architecture to integrate additional models.
+- **Web Search Integration** using Bing API for enhanced context and information gathering.
 - **Attach images to prompts** for better contextual understanding.
 - **Integrated terminal** to view output of LLM-run commands.
 - **Revert code to earlier versions** for easier debugging and quicker changes.